Idiopathic Pulmonary Fibrosis

 Most people continue to get worse.
 On average, people live about 3 years after diagnosis.
 Some people survive for more than 5 years after diagnosis.
 A few die within several months.

-Pirfenidone and nintedanib appear to slow lung decline in lung function.
+Pirfenidone and nintedanib appear to slow the decline in lung function.
 Other treatments are being studied.

 Other treatments are aimed at relieving symptoms: